Important Information Regarding COVID-19

 - We offer contactless payment options such as Apple Pay and Android Pay to help reduce the spread.

 Ensuring your safety is our duty!
 If you have any questions, don’t hesitate to ask us!

 Our community has been through a lot over the last few months, and all of us are looking forward to resuming our normal habits and routines.
 We plan to resume limited hygiene and routine appointments starting on June 1st, 2020.

 While many things have changed, one thing has remained the same: our commitment to your safety.
 Infection control has always been a top priority for our practice and you may have seen this during your visits to our office.
 Our infection control processes are made so that when you receive care, it’s both safe and comfortable.
 We want to tell you about the infection control procedures we follow in our practice to keep patients and staff safe.
 Our office follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA).
 We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.
 You may see some changes when it is time for your next appointment.
 We made these changes to help protect our patients and staff.
 For example:

-- Patients will be asked to wait in their cars (with the AC on if possible) once they arrive at our parking lot.
+- Patients will be asked to wait in their cars once they arrive at our parking lot.